upenn-libraries/hathi_process/README.md

   All HathiTrust books handled through this process ***must*** have the default value `University of Pennsylvania, Van Pelt-Dietrich Library` for `Who`.

+---

+### Step 2

-2. Spot-check the script's success by checking some of the EZID arks you'e created against their EZID URL - [example from EZID for ark:/99999/fk4572r527](https://ezid.cdlib.org/id/ark:/99999/fk4572r527).
+Spot-check the script's success by checking some of the EZID arks you'e created against their EZID URL - [example from EZID for ark:/99999/fk4572r527](https://ezid.cdlib.org/id/ark:/99999/fk4572r527).

   Learn about the [ERC profile terms for EZID in the "Metadata profiles" section here](https://ezid.cdlib.org/doc/apidoc.html).

+---

+### Step 3

-3. Send the newly populated spreadsheet you have generated back to metadata team to update catalog records.
+Send the newly populated spreadsheet you have generated back to metadata team to update catalog records.

+---

+### Step 4

 4. Create a text manifest listing the directories containing the JP2 images to be OCR'd and converted to packages ([example](examples/list.example)) to generate content packages.

-  The manifest should be populated as follows:
+  The manifest should be populated as follows, but with real values:

   ```
   destination|/absolute/path/to/Hathi_directories